umr4nlp/umr-guidelines/guildeines.md

 The **Uniform Meaning Representation** (UMR) project aims to design a meaning representation that facilitates the computational interpretation of a text.
 UMR combines a **sentence-level** representation that is adapted from **Abstract Meaning Representation** (AMR), which focuses on **predicte-argument structures**, **word senses**, **named entities**, **multi-word expressions**, **aspect**, and **quantification**, and a document-level representation that focuses on **coreference**, **temporal** and **modal** relations.
-We illustrate this representation with a short English document, and then describe in more detail each component of UMR.
+We illustrate this representation with a short English document, and then describe in more detail each component of UMR in the next few sections.
 UMR is intended to be a cross-lingual annotation framework with a shared set of **abstract** concepts and relations.

 Operationally, for both sentence-level and document-level annotation, we assume an annotation procedure in which a document is processed sentence by sentence.
 The sentence-level representation is annotated first, so that the document-level annotation can make reference to the concepts in the sentence-level representation.